-Creating an RMAN user is the same as creating an ISC user on an rman database.
+Creating an RMAN user is the same as creating an ISC user on an rcat database.
 Name the RMAN user ID rmanuser and name the password rmanpassword.
 Make sure rmanuser has proper privileges.
 For example:

-SQL> grant connect, resource, recovery\catalog\owner to rmanuser;
+SQL> grant connect, resource, recovery_catalog_owner to rmanuser;